 Within 30 days of the issuance of this decision, California American Water Company shall file a Tier 2 advice letter with the Water Division, with an effective date of January 1, 2018.
 The advice letter shall: (1) Close the Tax Act Memorandum Account, (2) Close the 2018 Tax Accounting Memorandum Account, (3) Establish the two-way Tax Memorandum Account, (4) Transfer the balance for the Excess Protected Accumulated Deferred Income Tax and bonus depreciation for those assets with uncertain eligibility statuses from the 2018 Tax Accounting Memorandum Account to the two-way Tax Memorandum Account, and (5) Close the Cost of Capital Memorandum Account.

-Within 30 days of the issuance of this decision, California American Water Company (Cal-Am) shall file a Tier 3 advice letter to refund the 2018 Excess Protected Accumulated Deferred Income Tax, which should have been recorded in the Tax Memorandum Account, 2019 Excess Protected Accumulated Deferred Income Tax, and the 2020 Excess Protected Accumulated Deferred Income Tax to ratepayers as a bill credit, based on the size of the customer’s meter.
-The refund shall be amortized evenly over the remaining GRC cycle.
-In the advice letter, California American Water Company shall provide calculations and supporting documentations that demonstrate: (1) an estimation of the 2018, 2019, and 2020 Excess Protected Accumulated Deferred Income Tax, (2) how the 2018, 2019, and 2020 Excess Protected Accumulated Deferred Income Tax balances were calculated, and (3) the normalization method used.
+By June 30, 2019, California American Water Company (Cal-Am) shall file a Tier 3 advice letter to refund the 2018 Excess Protected Accumulated Deferred Income Tax (ADIT), which should have been recorded in the Tax Memorandum Account, to ratepayers as a bill credit, based on the size of the customer’s meter.
+Cal-Am shall file Tier 3 advice letter by June 30, 2020 and a Tier 3 advice letter by June 30, 2021 to refund the 2019 Excess Protected ADIT and the 2020 Excess Protected ADIT to ratepayers as a bill credit, based on the size of the customer’s meter.
+Each refund shall be amortized evenly over a period of one year.
+Each advice letter shall include any necessary revenue requirement adjustments to rate base caused by the return of the ADIT balances.
+In each advice letter, Cal-Am shall provide calculations and supporting documentations that demonstrate: (1) an estimation of the Excess Protected ADIT for each year, (2) how the Excess Protected ADIT balances were calculated for each year, and (3) the normalization method used.
+Cal-Am is not required to refund the Excess Protected ADIT balances faster or sooner than allowed pursuant to the normalization rules of the Internal Revenue Service.

-Within 30 days of the issuance of this decision, California American Water Company (Cal-Am) shall file a Tier 2 advice letter with Water Division to refund the $7.1 million of Excess Unprotected Accumulated Deferred Income Tax as a bill credit, based on the size of the customer’s meter.
+By June 30, 2019, California American Water Company (Cal-Am) shall file a Tier 2 advice letter with Water Division to refund the $7.1 million of Excess Unprotected Accumulated Deferred Income Tax as a bill credit, based on the size of the customer’s meter.
 Cal-Am shall amortize the refund equally over the 24-month period from 2019 to 2020.

 California-American Water Company is directed to report in its next General Rate Case whether it completed the following tank improvement projects in its Monterey District: Lower Pasadera Tank, Upper Pasadera Tank #1, Upper Pasadera Tank #2, Huckleberry Tank #2, Boots Tank, Forest Lake Tank #1, and High Meadows Tank #1.